isaka-james/server/README.md

 1. **Compile the Source Code**

-   Use `clang++` to compile the project.
+   Use Makefile to compile the project.
 If a Makefile is provided, you can run:

    ```bash
    make